Konstantinos Mavropanos: West Ham United

 On 22 August 2023, it was announced that Mavropanos had signed for English club West Ham United on a five-year contract for a €25 million fee.
 10% of the transfer fee was payable to Arsenal as they had inserted a sell-on clause in the player's contract when he was sold in 2022.
 He is the first Greek player to play for West Ham.
 He made his debut for the club on 21 September in 3–1 Europa League win over TSC Bačka Topola.
 On 28 December, he scored his first goal for West Ham in a 2–0 away win against his former club Arsenal.

+Mavropanos scored the winning penalty kick to take West Ham to the FA Cup quarter-finals against Brentford on 9 March 2026.
+Later that week, on 14 March, he scored his second Premier League goal, leading to a 1–1 draw against Manchester City.
+The goal was later given the West Ham goal of the month award for March.
+On 10 April, Mavropanos scored his third and fourth Premier League goals, in West Ham’s 4–0 win over Wolverhampton Wanderers.
+Following his performances for the club in the 2025–26 season, Mavropanos was voted as Hammer of the Year by the club's supporters.

 International career

 On 24 March 2021, Mavropanos was called up to the Greek senior team by coach John van 't Schip for the forthcoming World Cup 2022 qualifiers against Spain and Georgia.
 On 28 March 2021, he made his debut with the national team as a substitute in a friendly against Honduras.

 On 10 September 2023, Mavropanos scored a brace in a UEFA Euro 2024 qualifying 5–0 win against Gibraltar, his first goals for the national team.